babel/notes/2017-06/june-07.md

 #### Thoughts
 - Initial idea of capabilities was just for syntax anyway.
 - We have multiple transforms for async functions, so capabilities would allow one to "win."
-  - If we do a good job on the syntax plugins then we don't expect the community to implement this sort of thing and we remove duplication.
+  - If we do a good enough job on the "official" plugins then we wouldn't expect the community to implement this sort of thing and we remove duplication of work since we can all improve the same one.
 - Macro expansions ... don't really care which one is used, just run one before it.
   - In this case the author of the plugin could specify `after` for each of the plugins which are valid.
-- Users will definetely have conflicting plugins, will need to provide messaging.
+- Users will definetely have conflicting plugins, will need to provide better messaging either way.
-- Normally use plugin name and then use `capabilities` as an escape hatch?
+- Default to using plugin name and then use `capabilities` as an escape hatch?

 ### Class Fields